Degrassi: The Next Generation season 3: Recurring cast

+Other recurring cast members include Michael Kinney as Coach Darryl Armstrong, Katie Lai as Kendra Mason, Linlyn Lue as Ms. Laura Kwan, Daniel Morrison as Chris Sharpe, Alexa Steele as Angela Jeremiah, John Bregar as Dylan Michalchuk, Travis Donegan as Towerz and Ephraim Ellis as Rick Murray.

+Degrassi High's Cathy Keenan, Angela Deiseach and Maureen Deiseach reprise their roles as Liz O'Rourke, Erica Farrell and Heather Farrell for the opening episode, "Father Figure".
+The character of Shane McKay was recast with Jonathan Torrens rather than the original actor Bill Parrott.
+Neil Hope returns as Wheels in the seventh episode, "Should I Stay or Should I Go?".

 Crew

 The season was produced by Epitome Pictures in association CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 The executive producers are Epitome Pictures' CEO and Degrassi: The Next Generation co-creator Linda Schuyler, and her husband, Epitome president Stephen Stohn.
 Degrassi: The Next Generation co-creator Yan Moore served as the creative consultant and David Lowe is the line producer.
 Aaron Martin is the executive story editor.
 At the beginning of the season James Hurst served as the story editor, with Shelley Scarrow as junior story editor; by the end of the season they had been promoted to senior story editor and story editor, respectively.
 Brandon Yorke also served as a story editor, and Nicole Demerse became a story editor midway through the season.
 The editor is Stephen Withrow, Stephen Stanley is the production designer, and the cinematographers are Gavin Smith, David Perrauit, and Phil Earnshaw.

 The writers for the season are Christine Alexiou, Tassie Cameron, Sean Carley, Craig Cornell, Nicole Demerse, James Hurst, Sean Jara, Aaron Martin, Yan Moore, Shelley Scarrow, Rebecca Schechter, Jana Sinyor, and Brendon Yorke.
 John Bell, Phil Earnshaw, Allan Eastman, Eleanore Lindo, Bruce McDonald, Andrew Potter, and Stefan Scaini directed the episodes.

 When production of season three began, someone with the username "ExecProducer" started a thread on the official Degrassi: The Next Generation website, revealing production details, guest actors, scheduling information and DVD release details.
-He actually referred to himself as "Stephen Stohn" in one post, although this was not officially confirmed until the release of Degrassi: Generations - The Official 411 guidebook in 2005, when Stohn confirmed it was him.
+He actually referred to himself as "Stephen Stohn" in one post, although this was not officially confirmed until the release of Degrassi: Generations – The Official 411 guidebook in 2005, when Stohn confirmed it was him.